hashivim/vim-terraform/CONTRIBUTING.md

 know why you can't tolerate the MIT license.
 I am 99.99% likely to reject your change in that case, but I'll let you have your say.

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 Thanks for contributing!